GRB$\,$220831A: a hostless, intermediate Gamma-ray burst with an unusual optical afterglow: Multi-wavelength Analysis

-where $\tau = (t-t_0)/(t_b-t_0)$, $t_0$ is the start time of the flare and $\Delta$ is the smoothness parameter for which we assume $\Delta=0.1$.
+To test the existence of a flare in \target{}'s OIR counterpart, we describe the flare with a phenomenological smoothly broken powerlaw (SBPL) of the form in Equation \ref{eq:sbpl} for which we assume $\Delta=0.1$.
 We simultaneously fit the SBPL and a forward shock model with \textsc{afterglowpy}, forcing a positive value for $\alpha_1$.
 Our priors for the forward shock are based off a fit to the OIR data without the observations between 1 and 3 days post-burst.
 This is because we interpret the data before 1 day post-burst and after 3 days post-burst to be dominated by the forward shock and those between 1 and 3 days to be dominated by a separate emission mechanism based off the results of the empirical fit in Section \ref{sec:obs_prop} forward shock fit in Section \ref{sec:initial_fit}.

 The forward shock fit assumes $\epsilon_e=\epsilon_B=0.1$ as they are consistent with our fit to the multi-wavelength data in Table \ref{tab:forwardshock_params} and, without fitting multi-wavelength data, these parameters are unconstrained.
 We also assume that the flare has a spectral index of $\beta=-0.69$, consistent with the BPL fit to the OIR afterglow.
 The data available is insufficient to constrain a change in the spectral energy distribution.
 We also cannot constrain the secondary emission component's effects on the X-ray and radio observations due to the lack of sampling.
 In this case, we therefore only fit to the OIR data to avoid making assumptions about secondary emission component's behaviour in other wavelengths.